-NHS bodies are required to publish, as a single document, a three-part Annual Report and Accounts which includes:
+NHS bodies are required to publish, as a single document, a three-part annual report and accounts which includes:

 - a.
 The Performance Report, which must include:

 - An overview

-- A Performance analysis.

-b.
+- b.
 The Accountability Report, which must include:

 - A Corporate Governance Report

 - A Remuneration and Staff Report

 - A Parliamentary Accountability and Audit Report.

 - c.
 The Financial Statements